jkrobles/Phase-Shift/README.md

 # Installation
 Simple clone this repository into a web accessible directory.
 Then you may change the default settings by editing js/engine.js which has a settings object.

+ This project is made possible by Mousebit Web Solutions, LLC <http:/mousebit.com>